Have You Lost Hope You Can Lose Weight After 50?

 If bread, pasta, rice, oatmeal and those kinds of things play a big part in what you eat, you may have to adjust that.

 Those types of food taste good and are satisfying but they provide virtually zero nutrition and they can skyrocket your insulin.
-You can safely eliminate them from your diet forever.
-Or at the very least, limit eating them to once a week.

 Trust me—there is life after pasta!